Doctoral – Nursing Practice (DNP)

 • The DNP Project Team Leader will collaborate with the student to develop an individualized plan to meet the goals and achieve the outcomes of the clinical learning experience.

-• 300 word essay describing the reason for seeking a DNP completed in current APA format.
+• Submit a 300-500 word essay describing the reason for seeking a DNP completed in current APA format.

-• Copy of advanced practice nursing license and specialty certification if applicable.
+• Submit a copy of advanced practice nursing license and specialty certification, if applicable.

-• Verification of Post-Baccalaureate Clinical and Practice Hours Document completed by the candidate’s graduate nursing program
+• Submit verification of Post-Baccalaureate Clinical and Practice Hours document completed by the candidate’s graduate nurse program if applying to MSN-DNP program.

-• Three letters of reference.
-At least one form a former dean or academic faculty, and at least one from a current or former supervisor.
+• Provide the names and email addresses of three recommenders.
+At least one should be from a former dean or academic faculty and one from a current or former supervisor.

-• An in-person or electronic interview with nursing faculty.
+• May be asked to participate in a face-to-face, phone, or electronic interview with nursing faculty.